Weights and balances

 the transducer.
 An electronic circuit connected to the transducer

-measures the current and converts it into a weight measurement in
+measures the current and converts it into a "weight" measurement (actually a mass measurement) in

 kilograms, pounds, stone, or any other unit you select.

-Large things (such as trucks) are obviously much too big to weigh with ordinary scales
+Large things (such as trucks) are generally much too big to weigh with ordinary scales

 or balances, but it's still important to weigh them to check, for

-heavier the truck, the greater the force on the rams and the harder
+The heavier the truck, the greater the force on the sensors and the bigger

-rams.
-If you know the truck's kerb weight (unladen weight), which is
+the signal they register.
+If you know a truck's curb weight (kerb weight or unladen weight), which is

 often painted on the side of the vehicle, you can easily calculate